cloudydeno/deno-aws_api/lib/README.md

 * EC2 instance metadata server v2
 * Custom alternative endpoints
 * AWS endpoints other than `**.amazonaws.com` (#3)
-    * govcloud, China AWS, IPv6, etc.
+    * Opportunistic IPv6 dualstack via `*.api.aws`
+    * Untested approximations for other AWS partitions such as govcloud & China AWS

 Multiple bits are *missing*: